Of Things Hoped For (2001)

 Of Things Hoped For begins with a modest arching phrase, supported by a descending pedal line which is easily overlooked: 8-7-6-5-1-2-5-4.; The ensuing meditation develops a new melismatic idea along with toccata elements, leading to a grand statement.
 A dance follows, based on the melisma, which stretches and flips the material.
 The little bass line from the opening reasserts itself as a soprano tune, first in a quiet B-major episode, then—triumphantly and in D major—in the trumpet.

-Faith and I have an uneasy dialogue.
+I have an uneasy dialogue with faith.
 But just as the act of writing a letter is the quickest way to draw a friend close, the meditation of writing music often makes the ineffable concrete.
 I found when all my notes were down that a reverent murmur had grown into a crowning shout of praise.
 Paul’s words came to mind, and thus a title.